House approves nearly $1 billion in dividend plan

 Most House Republicans, along with Democrat Neal Foster, wanted to take about half of the savings in the Constitutional Budget Reserve to pay for a Permanent Fund Dividend that would cost the state $2.4 billion.
 The 22-18 vote was for a $1 billion dividend.

-Rep. Kevin McCabe, who endlessly complains about government bloat, led the grandstanding effort to spend $2.4 billion on dividends with a $1.4 billion deficit.
+Rep. Kevin McCabe, who endlessly complains about government bloat, led the grandstanding effort to spend $2.4 billion on dividends and ring up a $1.4 billion deficit.

 He claimed the 22-18 vote in the House proves that the government is bloated.
-It doesn’t prove that at all.
+He claimed later on Substack that the Legislature was guilty of “pilfering” money from Alaskans.
+Pilfering is stealing.
+It’s a crime.
+That’s not what happened here.

 What McCabe and the other Republicans never say is how they would cut $1 billion or $1.5 billion from the state budget.
 They like to nibble around the edges by cutting a million here or there.

 McCabe proposed cutting some fund for travel Outside by the Dunleavy administration, saying Dunleavy ordered a freeze on Outside travel a year ago, but Dunleavy has ignored Dunleavy’s order.
-This is a typical of the do-nothing Dunleavy administration.
+This may be typical of the do-nothing Dunleavy administration, but travel is a small matter in the big scheme of things.

-I might have some respect for the position taken by the fans of the $2.4 billion PFD, but only if they would admit to voters that the $2.4 billion PFD would require eliminiating most state agencies or ending funding for education or approving $1.5 billion in new taxes.
+I might have some respect for the position taken by McCabe and other fans of the $2.4 billion PFD, but only if they would admit to voters that the $2.4 billion PFD would require eliminating most state agencies or ending funding for education or approving $1.5 billion in new taxes.
 They won’t do that, of course.
 They lie by omission.

-Anchorage Rep. Andy Josephson, co-chair of the House Finance Committee, said there is no collective effort to raise $1.5 billion in new taxes and no one has explained how the government could be cut by that much.
+Anchorage Rep. Andy Josephson, co-chair of the House Finance Committee, correctly noted there is no collective effort to raise $1.5 billion in new taxes and no one has explained how the government could be cut by $1.5 billion.

 The reason that legislators who clamor for $2.4 billion in dividend spending never say what cuts they want or what taxes they support to pay for it, is that the voters let them get away with it time after time.